-SF - OLCMS encompass data security rules assigned to determine which data users can access and how this data can be accessed (view, add/edit, delete).
+Mitigation: Data security rules are assigned to determine which data users can access and how this data can be accessed (view, add/edit, delete).
 Sharing models define company-wide defaults and data access based on a role hierarchy.
 Security can be applied at the:

-- Record level which matters, documents and other records a user can access and how these can be accessed. - Screen level which screens or data on a record can be accessed and how these can be accessed - Field level which fields on a matter or other type of record a user can access and how these can be accessed.
+- Record level which matters, documents and other records a user can access and how these can be accessed. - Screen level which screens or data on a record can be accessed and how these can be accessed. - Field level which fields on a matter or other type of record a user can access and how these can be accessed.